-has practical guidelines for these children, according to age and other factors (see Table 1).
+cases, the full cycloplegic correction is required to minimise or eliminate the age and other factors (see Table 1).

 Table 1 The American Academy of Ophthalmology's recommended prescribing guidelines for hyperopia.
 Available at tinyurl.com/AAOhyperopia amount of hyperopia, conduct a cycloplegic refraction whenever it is advisable to possible."